cosmicBboy/ml-research/metalearn/README.md

 pip install numpy scipy
 ```

-install `meta-learn` library:
+install `metalearn` library:
 ```
 pip install -e .
 ```

-then you can run an experiment with the `metal` cli.
+then you can run an experiment with the `metalearn` cli.
 ```
 # run an experiment with default values
 $ metal run experiment